info-arnav/ecommerce-dummy/README.md

 - api/image/id

+  - method get
-  - sends a response of time png, jpg, etc
+  - sends a response of type png, jpg, etc
   - this should return the image of product with id = id

 - api/add